CSCfi/csc-user-guide/docs/apps/gromacs.md

 The scalability of huge systems with several million atoms may be limited by single GPU PME.
 To significantly improve the scaling, decomposition of PME to multiple GPUs is possible in the `gromacs/2023.1-heffte` module with the [heFFTe library](https://icl-utk-edu.github.io/heffte/) linked.
-Add the following exports to the batch script above:
+Add the following exports to your batch script:

 ```bash
 export GMX_GPU_PME_DECOMPOSITION=1